Chardak

 A chardak (Bulgarian, Macedonian and чардак, čardak) is an old typical house in the Balkans.
 It is derived from the word çardak, which is a component of Ottoman Turkish house design.
 This term, which is also called sofa, denotes an open hall of a house's upper living floor.

 Description

-A chardak is timber-framed and usually include a hayat.
+A chardak is timber-framed and usually includes a hayat.
 The design has been described as "Greek-Oriental," Southern European," and "Mediterranean".
 It has a fortified ground floor and a wooden upper floor.
 This dwelling was used as a protective small fort.

 Chardak can also refer to the space – a part of the central hall area – that connects the rooms of the house.